SKA-INAF/scutout/README.md

 Tool to extract source cutouts from a collection of FITS astronomical images

 ## **Credit**
-If you use scutout for your research, please add repository link and acknowledge authors (S.Riggi, P.Leto, C.Buemi, F.Bufano) in your papers:
+This software is distributed with GPLv3 license.
+If you use scutout for your research, please add repository link or acknowledge authors in your papers.

 ## **Installation**